-Chipolo Bluetooth trackers are the solution to your absent-mindedness
+Chipolo introduces its thinnest product yet -- the Chipolo Card

 And of course, there’s the Chipolo Plus, heralded as the world’s loudest Bluetooth tracker.

 All three products pair with the Chipolo app, available on iOS and Android.
-Simply use the app to trip the melody when you’ve misplaced an item, as long as you’re within 200 feet.
-If you’re out of range, the app will show you the item’s last known location.
-If you still can’t find it, mark your item as lost, and if someone in Chipolo’s Lost & Found Network comes within range of it, you’ll be notified of its location.
+Simply use the app to trip the melody when you have misplaced an item, as long as you are within 200 feet.
+If you are out of range, the app will show you the item’s last known location.
+If you still can’t find it, mark your item as lost, and if someone in Chipolo’s Lost and Found Network comes within range of it, you’ll be notified of its location.

 And speaking of the Lost & Found Network, Chipolo has introduced the Chipolo Platform, inviting any company to join its tracking community.
 “By opening our Lost & Found Network for any company to use, customers can take advantage of Chipolo’s community search feature and join the more than 1 million Chipolo users to be a part of the world’s largest lost and found community,” said Tadej Jevsevar, CEO and co-founder of Chipolo.
 “We challenge the ordinary by solving simple problems.
 Our secure, scalable solution enables every item to have the power of smart location, which brings peace of mind to our users in their everyday lives.”

-Note: Update: Add information regarding the Chipolo Chip.